Edith Alonso: Life and education

 Alonso was born in 1974 in Madrid.
 As a child, she studied classical music and learned to play the piano, and later the saxophone and guitar.
 She later moved from Madrid to Paris for her doctoral studies.
 During the 1990s, Alonso played the electric bass in an underground punk rock band in Madrid.

 Alonso attended the French university Paris 8 in a program that jointly run with Spanish university Universidad Complutense de Madrid and was in the Facultad de filosofía.
-In 2009, she successfully defended her doctoral thesis titled "La estética de la mùsica acusmàtica en la obra de François Bayle".
+In 2009, she successfully defended her doctoral thesis titled La estética de la mùsica acusmàtica en la obra de François Bayle.
 Following her thesis defense, she was awarded the Société des auteurs, compositeurs et éditeurs de musique (SACEM) prize.
-She was also a given grants from the French Ministry of Research and the Spanish Ministry of Foreign Affairs.
+She was also given grants from the French Ministry of Research and the Spanish Ministry of Foreign Affairs.

 Alonso teaches at the Universidad Autónoma de Madrid and at the Universidad Internacional de la Rioja, working there since 2013 as a professor.
 She co-founded Campo de Interferencias, a Spanish non-profit dedicated to promoting sound art in Spain.